 Graduate students must be registered for a minimum of 9 hours each semester (including summer) to receive stipend, tuition waiver, and other subsidies.
-To avoid complications of dropping below this minimum in the event of schedule changes, it is recommended that students take a total of 15 credits each semester.
+It is recommended that students take a total of 15 credits each semester, as 15 credit hours reflects a full-time academic schedule and is a more appropriate representation of the amount of time EEB graduate students spend on research and training than the minimum requirement of 9 hours.
 In summer, and after the core course requirements are completed, EEB graduate students should enroll in BIOS 801 Graduate Research.
 This is a variable-credit course.
 If students are registered for additional courses, they should adjust the number of BIOS 801 hours accordingly to bring the total number of credit hours to 15.